RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Plugins-Development.md

 ___

+##### 2.2 Plugin Requirements

-##### 2.2 Then, next section will be used to set some requirements for the plugin.
-It means that the plugin will be active only if the requirements are met:
+This section will be used to set some requirements for the plugin.
+It means that the plugin will be active only if the requirements are met.
+This is useful to apply changes of the plugin only to some airgeddon versions or a concrete Linux distribution:

 ```
 ###### PLUGIN REQUIREMENTS ######